nikitavoloboev/ts/README.md

 I use it primarily to edit markdown files like [my wiki](https://wiki.nikitavoloboev.xyz/other/wiki-workflow).
 I also edit config files and open large and small files for quick edits.

-I use [many plugins](https://wiki.nikitavoloboev.xyz/text-editors/sublime-text/sublime-text-plugins) together with [Ayu theme](https://github.com/dempfi/ayu).
+I use a [few plugins](https://wiki.nikitavoloboev.xyz/text-editors/sublime-text/sublime-text-plugins) together with [Ayu theme](https://github.com/dempfi/ayu).

 ## Hammerspoon